benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:

 - One last thing...
-- If you find this stuff interesting
+- If you find any of this stuff interesting
 - My friend Jonathan Creamer is also passionate about Frontend tooling
 - It's becoming more of a thing and even a role at companies
 - He's wanting to build a community around this skillset